 Fresh okra is a slender, green, tube-like vegetable, and is sometimes even called "lady fingers" because of its shape.
 It's actually a pod filled with small white seeds.

+Fresh-picked okra works best for not only recipes but also when freezing.
 Okra should have unblemished skin when you buy it—if you can find it at your local market.
 It's not a highly popular vegetable in some regions, and not all grocers stock it.
-Your best chances of finding the vegetable are from May through...
-September.
+Your best chances of finding the vegetable are from May through September.

-Then, cut off the stems, being careful not to cut into the seed cells.
+Cut off the stems, being careful not to cut into the seed cells.
 If you can see seeds, you're cutting off too much.

 It's important to stop this enzymatic activity because it can cause okra (as well as other vegetables) to decay.
 These enzymes can survive freezing temperatures and continue the decaying process even though the okra is frozen.
-Pretreating... the okra in boiling water kills the enzymes.
+Pretreating the okra in boiling water kills the enzymes.

-Submerging okra pods in the ice bath, of course, helps to cool them off, but doing so also sets the color so the okra will look good—and even fresh-picked—when it comes out of the freezer.
+Submerging okra pods in the ice bath helps to cool them off, of course, but doing so also sets in the green color so the okra will look good—and even fresh-picked—when it comes out of the freezer.